Annabel Digance

 Annabel Faith Catford Digance is an Australian politician who represented the South Australian House of Assembly seat of Elder for the Labor Party from the 2014 state election until her defeat at the 2018 state election.
 She was an independent candidate for the South Australian Legislative Council in the 2022 South Australian state election and at the time she and her husband were awaiting trial on charges of alleged blackmail, which were later withdrawn.
+In 2024, Digance sued Peter Malinauskas and the Government of South Australia for malicious prosecution and misfeasance in public office.
+The case was dismissed.

 Before politics

 Digance has been a healthcare professional, company director, small businessperson and university lecturer.
 Digance holds multiple degrees including a Masters in Health Service Management, and is a Fellow of the Australian Institute of Company Directors.

 Federal candidate

 Digance contested the federal seat of Boothby for Labor at the 2010 and 2013 elections.
 She nearly won the traditionally fairly safe Liberal seat of Boothby in 2010 with a 49.25 percent two-party vote.

 South Australian parliament

 Digance was the Labor Party candidate for the state seat of Elder in the 2014 South Australian state election.
 The southern half of Elder overlapped with Boothby.
 Digance won the two-party-preferred vote with 51.8% of the votes.

 The Liberal candidate, Carolyn Habib, was targeted by a Labor Party flyer headlined "Can You Trust Habib?", which the Liberals described as a racist attack on her surname and Lebanese heritage.
 Seven years later, Digance apologised, saying that she did not know in advance about the flyer, and that she was also a victim.

 A redistribution ahead of the 2018 state election erased Digance's majority in Elder and gave the Liberals a notional 4.3 percent majority.
 Digance opted to stand for re-election and was defeated by Liberal Carolyn Habib.